dfm/cv/README.md

 *Data-driven discovery in the astronomical time domain*, 2018, Colloquium, Institute for Theory and Computation, Harvard-Smithsonian Center for Astrophysics.

-*Data-driven discovery in the astronomical time domain*, 2018, Colloquium, University of California, Santa Cruz.
+2018, Colloquium, University of California, Santa Cruz.
+2017, Interdisciplinary Colloquium, CIERA, Northwestern University.

 *A practical introduction to Gaussian Processes for astronomy*, 2017, Invited Talk, Statistical Challenges in Astrophysics, University of New South Wales, Australia.

-*Data-driven discovery in the astronomical time domain*, 2017, Interdisciplinary Colloquium, CIERA, Northwestern University.

 *Long-period transiting planets & their population*, 2016, Invited talk, Exoplanets I, Davos.

-*Long-period transiting planets & their population*, 2016, Invited talk, Statistical Challenges of Modern Astrophysics, Carnegie Mellon.
+2016, Invited talk, Statistical Challenges of Modern Astrophysics, Carnegie Mellon.

-*Long-period transiting planets & their population*, 2016, Colloquium, Villanova.
+2016, Colloquium, Villanova.

 *Scalable Gaussian processes & the search for transiting exoplanets*, 2015, Data Science at the LHC, CERN, Geneva.